 The "I Love Me" Meditation is a simple and profound heart-centered practice of generating your personal frequency of love.
 It will teach you how to activate your natural capacity to generate and experience love through conscious awareness and conscious choice.
 This practice helps us to awaken.
 It encourages personal empowerment, greater self-esteem and self-discovery as we learn practical means of replacing fear and negative frequency with the most powerful force in the universe: Love!

 Certified teachers of The Love Awakening host the I Love Me Meditation series throughout the San Francisco Bay Area.
 Each one hour class is $10 and is to be paid at the time of the session.
-Please contact MaryAnn Gutoff for more information: (650) 726-2882.
+Please contact MaryAnn Gutoff for more detailed information: (650) 726-2882.

 Our Bay Area certified teachers also offer free introductory classes.
 Contact teachers directly for specific dates, additional days and times, presentations at your location, and follow our Facebook page for updates.

-Upcoming April Activities and Volunteer Events!
+Upcoming June Activities and Volunteer Events!

-Sunday, April 8 ~ Sing & Share!
+Sunday, June 2 ~ Sing & Share!

-2:00 to 3:00 p.m Atria Senior Living
+2:00 to 3:00 p.m.

 Join with us as we delight and inspire the elders of our community with lively company, silly joke time, and a fun, oldies-but-goodies sing-along with musical accompaniment.
 Don't sing well?
 Don't worry!
 All you need is a heart full of goodness and a smile.
-Come live your love with us and experience the blessing.
+Please come live your love with us and experience the blessing.
 Adults and children of all ages are welcome.

 Experience a video podcast of Rev. Clarke Carraway's inspired Presentation of Truth.